ElliotOusley/CS362_Team_11_Project/Mid_Term_Report.md

 5. If correct, player advances to next level and receives rewards

 Extensions:
-* The player completes the challenge but with multiple attempts, which reduces the amount of rewards they can receive
+* The player completes the challenge but with multiple attempts, which reduces the player's health upon a failed guess

 Exceptions:
 * Maximum 3 attempts at solving the challenge or else players will have to go back and collect hints then re-attempt the challenge